The University on the Maes 2018

-Our activities at the 2018 National Eisteddfod are taking on a local flavour as Cardiff hosts the country’s largest cultural festival.
+Our activities at the 2018 National Eisteddfod took on a local flavour as Cardiff hosted the country’s largest cultural festival.

-There will be a range of talks, exhibitions, activities and discussion panels that have been inspired by not only Cardiff’s culture and history, but also its creativity and wildlife.
+There were a range of talks, exhibitions, activities and discussion panels that were inspired by not only Cardiff’s culture and history, but also its creativity and wildlife.

 Science of the Sea